 In recent years, Blair students have traveled to five continents and 14 U.S. states on trips that have been initiated and planned by both students and faculty who are excited to share their interests, passions and curiosity about the world around them.
 Closer to campus, our students participate in Model United Nations events, visit art museums, see Broadway shows, and attend Intelligence Squared debates in New York City and Philadelphia.
 Students who seek a more in-depth learning experience initiate independent-study courses that provide additional insight into issues they find compelling.

 Each Year, New Opportunities

-Travel opportunities over winter, spring and summer breaks vary by year; some are annual opportunities, such as Blair’s trips to Kenya and the Cayman Islands, while others are once-in-a-lifetime events, such as Blair’s recent musical tour of England.
+Travel opportunities over winter, spring and summer breaks vary by year, and many are once-in-a-lifetime events, such as Blair’s recent musical tours of Italy and England, and cultural-immersion trips to Kenya, Cuba and Costa Rica.
 Although faculty chaperones always accompany travelers, a number of the School’s most popular excursions have been initiated by passionate students, such as the annual trek to St. Jude Children’s Hospital in Tennessee.
 Click on the accordions below to view our recent international and U.S. destinations.
 Our news archive also delves into our more recent trips in more detail.